DEFRA/defra-ai-sdlc/general/future-ai-opportunities.md

 ### Quality Assurance (QA) Agents

 QA agents provide automated testing and validation of software, policies, or processes.
 By continuously monitoring systems and providing real-time feedback, these agents ensure adherence to standards and improve overall quality.
-In Defra’s context, QA agents could help validate environmental models, check for policy compliance, or assess the performance of digital services.
+In Defra's context, QA agents could help validate environmental models, check for policy compliance, or assess the performance of digital services.

 ### Governance and Assurance Agents

 Governance and assurance agents, such as a GDS Assessor agent, ensure compliance with regulations and organizational policies.
 These agents can automatically review documentation, audit workflows, and highlight areas of non-compliance.
 They provide critical support to governance teams, reducing administrative burdens while maintaining high standards of accountability and transparency.

 ### Assistant Agents

-#TODO: The heading is about how agents can help defra in general - that leads me to think that you mean outside the SDLC.
-So things like assistants to books meetings, take notes etc.. are also on the table.
+AI assistants could enhance productivity across Defra's operations by:
+- Automating administrative tasks like scheduling meetings and taking notes
+- Managing document workflows and version control
+- Providing real-time support for common queries and processes
+- Facilitating knowledge sharing and collaboration across teams
+- Supporting project management and resource allocation

+These capabilities extend beyond the SDLC to improve overall organisational efficiency.

 ### Agents and Tool Use